teusH/MySense/PyCom/README.md

     i2c = I2C(0,I2C.MASTER,pins=(SDA,SCL))
     i2c.scan()
 ```
-This should return the I2C regsiters as e.g. `[60]` (decimal!) for the I2C address of a BME280.
+This should return the I2C registers as e.g. `[60]` (decimal!) for the I2C address of a BME280.
 If `[]` there is no I2C module attached to the pins.
 Or if it hangs wiring is wrong.

 BME280 or BME680 meteo sensors are tuned for indoor applications.
 Lifetime of sensors differ much because of this.
 The DHT11 or DHT22 are worse for outdoor application usage and should not be applied.
 An alterrnative is to use the Sensirion SHT21 or SHT31 I2C module (only temp and RH).

+Note: the newer LoPy-4 firmware show I2B bus errors.
+This maybe a bug in the firmware.
+A work around is provided.

 The dust sensors have a fan and laser.
 Both have a limited time of life.
 Hence the fan and laser are powered off in idle state.
 It is unclear if this method will help to improve the lifetime.